Lela810/mcmyadmin2-dynmap/README.md

 After starting the container, log into the Web UI as the `admin` user with the password `password` and change the password.
 You should also consider serving the admin UI over https.

+To add the Dynmap extension (Lela810/McMyAdmin-Dynmapextension) to your MCMA move the Dynmap Folder to /minecraft/Modern/Extensions.
+Dynmap default Port: 8123